Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey

 \subsection{Shared Use of Data and Models}

-Many of these works rely on common datasets or models, showing how one paper’s contribution enables others:
+Many of these works rely on common datasets or models, showing how one paper's contribution enables others:

-The \textbf{Human Preference Dataset (HPS) \cite{wu2023humanpreferencescorev2} and Pick-a-Pic} \cite{kirstain2023pickapic} appear in multiple works.
-PRDP used ``Human Preference Dataset v2'' and Pick-a-Pic in large-scale training \cite{wang2024prdp}.
-This suggests that data collected by one group (OpenAI or LAION perhaps) was made available and then used by others to evaluate new algorithms at scale.
+The \textbf{Human Preference Dataset (HPS)} \cite{wu2023humanpreferencescorev2} and \textbf{Pick-a-Pic} \cite{kirstain2023pickapic} appear in multiple works.
+PRDP used Human Preference Dataset v2 and Pick-a-Pic in large-scale training \cite{wang2024prdp}.
+This illustrates how shared preference datasets enable evaluation and algorithm development at scale.

 \textbf{ImageReward model} is cited widely as a baseline or component.
 AlignProp's demo comparisons use HPS v2 \cite{wu2023humanpreferencescorev2} and ImageReward \cite{xu2023imagereward} as benchmarks.
 Diffusion-KTO \cite{li2024diffusionkto} uses ImageReward and PickScore as automatic evaluation metrics to claim better performance.
 This indicates a convergence on certain standard reward models (ImageReward, PickScore) for evaluation, similar to how language models often use HELM \cite{liao2025helmhumanpreferredexplorationlanguage} or other curated metrics to compare alignment.